elishgi/moneyPlusMinus/README.md

 - Returns the 20 most recent logs for the session, sorted by creation date.

 ## Development scripts
-- `npm run dev` – start the Vite dev server for the React front end.
+- `npm run dev` (root) – start the Express API with nodemon for live reloads.
-- `npm run server` – start the Express API after connecting to MongoDB.
+- `npm run start` (root) – start the Express API after connecting to MongoDB.
-- `npm run dev:server` – start the Express API with nodemon for live reloads.
+- `npm run dev` (inside `client/`) – start the Vite dev server for the React front end.
+- `npm run build` (inside `client/`) – build the production bundle for the React front end.